 1929 Patrick Hamilton's drama Rope stars Brian Aherne and Anthony Ireland as two Oxford roommates killing a boy for thrills.
 Reginald Denham directs at London's Ambassadors' Theatre.
-Years later, Alfred Hitchcock uses this script as the basis for his film of the same name.
+Years later, Alfred Hitchcock uses the script as the basis for his film of the same name.

 1985 Big River opens on Broadway at the Eugene O'Neill Theatre.
-The Tony Award-winning musical by Roger Miller, based on the novel "The Adventures of Huckleberry Finn" by Mark Twain, will enjoy a long stay playing 1,005 performances before closing Sep 20, 1987.
-Daniel H. Jenkins stars as Huck Finn; joining him are Ron Richardson, John Goodman, Bob Gunton, Reathel Bean and Rene Auberjonois.
+The Tony Award-winning musical by Roger Miller, based on the novel The Adventures of Huckleberry Finn by Mark Twain, runs 1,005 performances before closing Sep 20, 1987.
+Daniel H. Jenkins stars as Huck Finn; joining him are Ron Richardson, John Goodman, Bob Gunton, Reathel Bean, and Rene Auberjonois.

-2009 Tony and Emmy Award winner Bea Arthur, who began her career onstage but would later become better known as Maude (on TV's "Maude") and Dorothy Zbornak (on "The Golden Girls") dies at age 86.
+2009 Tony and Emmy Award winner Bea Arthur, who began her career onstage but would later become better known as Maude (on TV's Maude) and Dorothy Zbornak (on The Golden Girls), dies at age 86.
 Ms. Arthur's Broadway career began in 1955 with the musical Plain and Fancy, and also included originating roles in Fiddler on the Roof (as Yente the matchmaker) and Mame (as Vera Charles).

 2012 The Columnist, David Auburn's character study about the complexities and contradictions in the life and work of the late political journalist Joseph Alsop, opens in its Broadway world premiere at the Samuel J. Friedman Theatre.
 John Lithgow stars as the powerful writer in this fictionalized biography.